 Official 7 Day National Weather Service Forecast (CAZ506)

-Tuesday: Partly cloudy in the morning then becoming sunny.
+Saturday: Partly cloudy in the morning then becoming sunny.
 Patchy fog in the morning.
-A slight chance of drizzle in the morning.
-Highs in the lower 70s to mid 80s.
-Southwest winds 5 to 10 mph increasing to 10 to 20 mph in the afternoon.
+Highs in the 70s to 80s.
+Southwest winds 5 to 15 mph.

-Tuesday Night: Mostly clear in the evening then becoming partly cloudy.
+Saturday Night: Clear in the evening then becoming partly cloudy.
 Patchy fog after midnight.
 Lows in the 50s.
 Southwest winds 10 to 15 mph.

-Monday: Mostly cloudy in the morning then becoming sunny.
+Tuesday: Mostly cloudy in the morning then becoming sunny.
+Areas of fog.
 Highs in the upper 60s to mid 80s.

 Product Disclaimer